Active Learning for Control-Oriented Identification of Nonlinear Systems: Aditional Experiments and Experiment Details

 where $\hat\phi$ is the learner's current esimate of the system parameters and $(\tilde x_k$, $\tilde u_k)$ constitute the planned trajectory.
 The learner plays the input $\tilde u_t$, on the true system, and re-evaluates the optimal control after observing the next state.
 The solution to the optimization problem defining the above receding horizon controller is computed via random shooting with a warm start.
 In particular, before applying each control input, $100$ new control sequences are generated from a standard normal distribution, and are normalized to satisfy the energy constraints.
 The seqeuence which minimizes the objective is then selected.
 This procedure is warm-started with the solution at the previous timestep by setting that as an additional candidate solution. \item The certainty equivalent policies intended to minimize the objective $\calJ(\pi, \phi^\star)$ are replaced with feedback linearization policies defined in terms of the parameter estimate.
-In particular, for the illustrative example and cartpole example, the policies are synthesized as \begin{enumerate} \item Illustrative example: $\hat \pi(\hat\phi) = K \paren{X_t - \bmat{-5.5 \\ 0}} - \sum_{i=1}^4 \psi(X_t - \hat\phi^{(i)})$, where $K$ is the LQR controller synthesized via a linearization of the dynamics under the parameter $\hat \phi$. \item Cartpole: the swing up controller is defined using feedback linearization as in \eqref{eq: cartpole feedback linearization controller}. \end{enumerate} Note that a consequence of this is that there may exist policies in the policy class $\Pi_\star$ which achieve lower cost than the policy defined in terms of the optimal parameter $\phi_\star$. \end{itemize} The first modification is made because discarding the half of the data is wasteful.
-It is included in the algorithm only in order to simplify the analysis, as the constant factor of $2$ is not a concern of this analysis.
-The second modification is made to avoid requiring knowledge of the parameter $\lambda_{\min}^\star$ by the algorithm.
-The third modification is made to avoid the computational intractability of OFU.
+In particular, for the illustrative example and cartpole example, the policies are synthesized as \begin{enumerate} \item Illustrative example: $\hat \pi(\hat\phi) = K \paren{X_t - \bmat{-5.5 \\ 0}} - \sum_{i=1}^4 \psi(X_t - \hat\phi^{(i)})$, where $K$ is the LQR controller synthesized via a linearization of the dynamics under the parameter $\hat \phi$. \item Cartpole: the swing up controller is defined using feedback linearization as in \eqref{eq: cartpole feedback linearization controller}. \end{enumerate} Note that a consequence of this is that there may exist policies in the policy class $\Pi_\star$ which achieve lower cost than the policy defined in terms of the optimal parameter $\phi_\star$. \end{itemize} The first modification is made because discarding the a portion of the data is wasteful.
+It is included in the algorithm only in order to simplify the analysis, as the constant factor of $(1-\beta)$ is not a concern of this analysis.
 The sampling based approach is used since the optimization problem defining the receding horizon controller is intractable.
 The final modification is made to avoid the computational burden of solving the policy optimization problem via a Bellman equation in both policy synthesis and in computation of the model-task Hessian.
-These modifications result in a gap between the theoretical guarantees, and the numerical validation.
-Future work could reduce this gap, e.g. by removing the approach of optimism in the face of uncertainty from the analysis.
+These modifications result in a small gap between the theoretical guarantees, and the numerical validation, which future work will remove.